 You can Ready Dispel Magic, but the magical effect of the spell has to come into existence before you can dispel it.
 So your buddy has to actually get hit by a spell before you dispel it (SAC).

 Dispel Magic can end Mirror Image without a roll for targeting.
 Mirror Image is a spell that allows the caster to roll and possibly let its duplicate be targeted by an attack instead of the caster.
 Dispel Magic isn’t an attack, and even if it were, you can still target the specific Mirror Image magical effect.

 Dispel Magic cannot stop a ritual or readied spell.
 Because there’s no magic to dispel yet.

 Permanent magical effects can be dispelled.
 As long as they’re caused by a spell.
 This includes things like Teleportation Circle — so sad.

-How Do I Use Dispel Magic in 5e?
+How to Use Dispel Magic in 5e

-It’s tough to give specific use-cases for Dispel Magic since, by definition, it’ll always be used reactively.
+It’s tough to give specific use cases for Dispel Magic since, by definition, it’ll always be used reactively.
 But here are some general tips to make the most of it: